dolphinnext/rnaseq/docs/usage.md

 ## Alignment tool
 By default, the pipeline uses [STAR](https://github.com/alexdobin/STAR) to align the raw FastQ reads to the reference genome.
 STAR is fast and common, but requires a lot of memory to run, typically around 38GB for the Human hg19 reference genome.

-If you prefer, you can use [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) or TOPHAT2 as the alignment tool instead.
+If you prefer, you can use [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml) or TOPHAT2 as the alignment tool.
 Both tools developed by the same group, and HISAT2 has a much smaller memory footprint.

 You can choose multiple aligner to compare their results by enabling/disabling following parameters:
 ```bash